jasalt/bvv/README.md

   - expects `cwd` to be within `$VVV_ROOT/www/<site-id>/`
 - `bvv logs site-id`
   - alternatively takes `site-id` as first positional argument so command can be run from anywhere and it's resolved from `config.yml`

+## Customizing $VVV_ROOT

+The tool should function without any environment variable setup and also allow setting the VVV path explicitly if needed.

+On startup `$VVV_ROOT` is initialized pointing to a standard VVV root folder structure (having `Vagrantfile` and `./config/config.yml`) prioritizing methods:
+1) `--vvv-root` command line argument
+2) `VVV_ROOT_PATH` environment variable
+3) dynamically identify current VVV root directory (having `Vagrantfile` and `./config/config.yml`) by traversing upwards in the directory tree

 # Possible future features / draft ideas